 From 2001 onwards until late 2008, Terry was also heard daily on KCR 106.7, broadcasting to the Knowsley area of Liverpool.

 Terry Lennaine has also been seen in various TV programmes including Carla Lane’s ‘Bread’ where Terry played ‘Stan’, the husband of Joey Boswell’s girlfriend ‘Roxy’, Terry appeared in a number of episodes.
-He has also appeared on ‘This Morning’ with Richard and Judy.
+He has also appeared in Joe Boyles “Help” – A&E – North West Tonight and Granada Reports.